-Rattlesnake Mountain Northwest Peak sits inside Raging River State Forest (PDF).
-Because of the dense forest, it sees fewer people than Rattlesnake Mountain proper.
-But it makes an excellent post-work jaunt for people seeking solitude.
+Rattlesnake Mountain Northwest Peak by Taylor Mountain sits in the Raging River State Forest (PDF).
+Because of the dense forest, it sees less foot traffic than Rattlesnake Mountain proper.
+But it’s an excellent post-work jaunt for people seeking solitude.

 See more trip photos here.